7 Ways to Improve your Candidate Attraction

 Posting your vacancies across many job boards and social channels should be a simple process, giving you more time to focus on the softer side of recruitment and engaging your target candidates.

-idibu (that’s us) links to CRM and ATS systems, and lets recruiters, HR teams, and hiring managers post jobs in different places from a single client.
-That means your job posts will be seen in more places, with less hassle.
-That way, you can keep on top of your candidate journey once you’ve got them into that recruitment funnel you’ve just worked hard to perfect.
+idibu seamlessly links with CRM and ATS systems, and lets recruiters post jobs in different places, saving lots of admin time.
+Your job posts will be seen in more places, with less hassle, meaning you’ve more time to keep on top of your candidate journey.

 You May Also Like